tomcburke/asterisk-of-shame/README.md

 ## Credits

-The underlying replacement code is based on the [Millennials to Snake People](https://github.com/ericwbailey/millennials-to-snake-people) extension, which was released under the DWTFYWT public liscense.
+The underlying replacement code is based on the [Millennials to Snake People](https://github.com/ericwbailey/millennials-to-snake-people) extension, which was released under the DWTFYWT public license.